cognitivetech/ollama-ebook-summary/walkthrough/README.md

 I've used a chapter from [Eastern body, Western mind : psychology and the chakra system as a path to the self](https://www.amazon.com/Eastern-Body-Western-Mind-Psychology/dp/1587612259/?&tag=cognitivetech-20), by Anodea Judith, to test out summarization and Q/A for a few LLM.

-You may find, when converting PDF to text that there may be a lot of junk characters, especially if the text was generated with OCR.
+You may find, when converting PDF to text that there may be a lot of junk characters (epub usually convert best vs pdf), especially if the text was generated with OCR.

 Ask your favorite LLM for help with regex to remove that stuff.

+One thing you want to be sure to check for is **Control Characters**.
+Scan your document for control characters (regex: `[\x00-\x1F\x7F-\x9F]`) because they will invalidate your json, and can be invisible.

 Luckily, I began with a mostly clean document, so I just select as much text as I want (using a character counter extension, for guidance), and VS Code function, "join lines," that I've mapped to a convenient key combo.

-All in all I split a 73 page, 30k token, book chapter into 31 chunks of text, leaving an average of 850 tokens per query.
+For this demonstration, I split a 73 page, 30k token, book chapter into 31 chunks of text, leaving an average of 850 tokens (3400 characters) per query.

+*Today, I am selecting between 2500-9999 characters (625-2500 tokens), when processing whole books.*

 I also wrote 30 questions, one for each sub-heading within the chapter.